Iridomyrmex: Taxonomy

 The genus Iridomyrmex was first described by Austrian entomologist Gustav Mayr in 1862, but it had no designated type species until 1903.
 By then, the type species was designated as Formica detecta, a synonym of Iridomyrmex purpureus.
 The genus was placed in the subfamily Dolichoderinae in 1878, the same year the subfamily was established.
-Since the establishment of the genus, it suffered taxonomic misunderstanding due to the gradual development of unrelated ants being designated into the genus by early researchers who failed to identify easily recognisable features that would make them distinct from the genus Iridomyrmex.
+Since the establishment of the genus, it suffered taxonomic misunderstanding due to the gradual development of unrelated ants being designated into the genus by early researchers who failed to identify features that would make them distinct from the genus Iridomyrmex.

-Myrmecologist William Brown, Jr., was perhaps the first person to question the monophyly of the genus, mentioning that the Argentine ant, a former member of Iridomyrmex, differed from the rest of the genus.
+Myrmecologist William Brown Jr., was perhaps the first person to question the monophyly of the genus, mentioning that the Argentine ant, a former member of Iridomyrmex, differed from the rest of the genus.
 The first proper revisions of the genus began in the 1990s, and 91 species were transferred to six genera; only 62 species remained after these revisions.
 These species were placed into the genera Anonychomyrma, Doleromyrma, Linepithema, Ochetellus, Papyrius and Philidris.
 In 2011, the genus was revised again, and 79 species and five extinct species were now present, 31 of which were newly described.
 Four species were placed in different genera while 25 species and subspecies were classified as synonyms.
 According to one source, 350 Australian Iridomyrmex species may be present.

 The scientific name of the genus, Iridomyrmex, meaning "rainbow ant", refers to their blue-green iridescent sheen.
 The word Irido, meaning "rainbow", derives from Ancient Greek, and myrmex, another Greek word, means "ant".